Preagonal/gbf-rs/README.md

   }
   ```

-  The resulting Graphviz code that `gbf-rs` generates will look like this when exported:
+  The resulting Graphviz code that `gbf_core` generates will look like this when exported:
   ![Switch CFG](./docs/switch.svg)
 </details>